 In an emergency, the HF device can be switched off at any time by the power switch 31, which fully disconnects the device from the mains.
-An error in the HF device can result in an unintentional increase in the output power.

 4.5.
 Neutral electrode monitoring

 Always use the largest possible electrode when attaching a neutral electrode.